AleksandrSidorin/gazebo1/README.md

 - Print "source devel/setup.bash"
 - Print "rosrun gazebo1 scriptmove.py"

-Now you see how Rpbot moves
+Now you see how Robot moves

 Link to the video on YouTube:
 https://youtu.be/Ck_fy_Z6fno